IntrAnatSEEGSoftware/IntrAnat/README.md

 # IntrAnat
-IntrAnat is for research purpose only.
+IntrAnat is for research purpose only and is provided "as is".
-It is provided "as is," Inserm and its collaborators do not assume any liability or responsibility for its use.
+Inserm and its collaborators do not assume any liability or responsibility for its use.

  - Software presentation:
 https://f-tract.eu/software/intranat